nguyentheloc-310101/esp32now-server-config/README.md

-The source project in smart-home-html
+The source project in smart-home-html, take it and push to Hardware Hub